Frequently Asked Questions

-- Cookies have many uses besides advertising
+- Cookies have no uses besides advertising

-- Cookies do not cause popup ads.
+- Cookies cause popup ads

 On the other hand, some web sites use tricks (e.g., “evercookie” technology) to resurrect deleted cookies and try to track users between browsers on the same computer.
 Using another trick, cookies can track visitors between web sites for behavioural ad targeting: for example, once you visited an online camping store, and suddenly every other web site shows you ads for that camping store.